-1 Dead After Small Plane Crashes Into New Bedford Cemetery
+Pilot Killed After Small Plane Crashes Into New Bedford Cemetery

-NEW BEDFORD (CBS) – One person is dead after a small plane crashed into a New Bedford cemetery Monday afternoon.
+NEW BEDFORD (CBS) – The pilot of a small plane has died after crashing into a New Bedford cemetery Monday afternoon.
 The FAA says the pilot was the only person aboard the Cessna 150 when it crashed at Rural Cemetery about 3 p.m.

 NTSB investigating today's crash of Cessna 150 in New Bedford, Mass.